 - How can you start on-the-job training?

-Simply put, on-the-job training is a way for employees to learn a job by observing and performing job tasks.
+On-the-job training is a way for employees to learn work-related processes by observing and performing job tasks.
 OJT focuses on integrating employees into their everyday working environment.
-Most participants are new hires into a job role; however, this method can also be used as part of internal job rotation or a professional internship program.
+Most participants are new hires in a job role; however, this method can also be used as part of internal job rotation or a professional internship program.

 On-the-job training is used in various industries and can be either structured or unstructured.

-- Unstructured OJT usually has no set training agenda.
-The new hire observes or works alongside an experienced co-worker.
-The co-worker, acting as a trainer, selects the job tasks and activities they want the trainee to learn.
+It usually has no set training agenda.
+The new hire observes or works alongside an experienced coworker.
+The coworker, acting as a trainer, selects the job tasks and activities they want the trainee to learn.
 It works best for limited job positions in a company that requires trainees to perform well-defined tasks in a consistent manner.
-For example, if you hire a receptionist for your medical clinic, you need to consistently teach them how to fill in the contract form, count cash, and work with scheduling software.
+For example, if you hire a receptionist for your medical clinic, you need to teach them how to fill in the contract form, count cash, and work with scheduling software.
 Or, if you hire a machinery maintenance worker, you need to explain how to perform basic diagnostic tests, check the machine’s performance, and test damaged machine parts to determine whether major repairs are necessary.

 This is designed and delivered in a well-defined, methodical manner.
-It usually includes a clear training agenda with tasks and a timeline for completion.
-Each co-worker completes the same training agenda and activities for a given job role.
-For example, you can create a separate learning program for the whole call center staff or a sales team, or all highway construction workers.
+It usually includes a clear training agenda with tasks, instructions, and a timeline for completion.
+Each coworker completes the same training agenda and activities for a given job role.
+For example, you can create a separate learning program for the entire call center staff, a sales team, or all highway construction workers.

 Let’s look at how a well-designed OJT program benefits organizations.

 - Provide a custom learning experience.
 New employees learn how to perform tasks in exactly the right way for your organization.
 This can help your new employees eliminate their weaknesses, acquire necessary skills, understand the company’s values, and become productive more quickly.

 - Cost-efficiency.
 Training is usually conducted by experienced colleagues in the workplace, not in the classroom.
 Since it eliminates the need to hire expensive external trainers for hosting seminars and other training sessions, or to travel offsite, it requires the bare minimum of expenses.

 - Increase worker engagement and job satisfaction.
 A recent study by LinkedIn found that 94% of respondents would stay with an organization longer if it invested in their careers.
 Another study found employees who were offered OJT to be 30% happier with their careers than those who received no training.